Functor homology over an additive category: Polynomial homology over

 Now we introduce a variant of the map $\Xi_k$ which will be better adapted to our later purposes.
 With this new map $\Xi_k'$, direct sums of Frobenius twists only appear inside $F$ in the generic extensions.
-To be more specific, we let

-be the graded $k$-linear map induced by the strong comparison map \eqref{eqn-strong-inhom}, with $F$ and $G$ respectively replaced by $F^{(r,s^2)}$ and $G^{(rs^2-rs)}$, and the following morphisms:
+To be more specific, we let $\Xi_k'$ be the composition of the strong comparison map \eqref{eqn-strong-inhom} and of the map induced by the morphism $t^*F\to F^{(r|s^2)}$ as in \eqref{eq-map1} (with $L$, $\tau$ and $s$ replaced by $k$, $t$ and $s^2$) and by the isomorphism of functors $t^*(G^{(rs^2-rs)})\simeq t^*G$ induced by the canonical isomorphism $^{(rs^2-rs)}t(v)\simeq t(v)$:

 Next theorem subsumes the strong comparison theorem \ref{thm-strong-inhom}.
 To be more specific, on recovers theorem \ref{thm-strong-inhom} by taking $s=1$ in the statement. \begin{thm} Let $k$ be a perfect field containing a finite subfield with $q=p^r$ elements, and let $s$ be a positive integer.
-Assume that $F$ and $G$ are two strict polynomial functors with weights less or equal to $q^s$.
+Assume that $F$ and $G$ are two strict polynomial functors with degrees less or equal to $q^s$.
 Then the map \eqref{eqn-verystrong} is a graded isomorphism. \end{thm} \begin{proof} We shall use strict polynomial multifunctors, as in \cite[Section 3]{SFB}, \cite[Section 2]{TouzeClassical} or \cite[Section 3.2]{TouzeFund}.
 To be more specific, we consider the category of strict polynomial multifunctors of $n$ variables:

 The operation of precomposition by Frobenius twist extends to the multivariable setting, namely given a strict polynomial multifunctors $F$ and an $n$-tuple of non-negative integers $\underline{r}=(r_1,\dots,r_n)$ we let $F^{(\underline{r})}$ denote the strict polynomial multifunctor such that